FunctionalJerk/tSNE-VocalSampler/README.md

 # tSNE-VocalSampler

 A software sampler programmed in [SuperCollider](https://github.com/supercollider/supercollider) playing a tSNE-Scatterplot.

 This projects builds upon a series of projects, where I created a sample library of vocal interjections and extracted their F0-data.
 This data would later serve different projects in art and artistic research, this being one of them.
-This application was strongly inspired by -and dependent on ml4a's [AudioTSNEViewer](https://ml4a.github.io/guides/AudioTSNEViewer/).
+My application was strongly inspired by -and dependent on ml4a's [AudioTSNEViewer](https://ml4a.github.io/guides/AudioTSNEViewer/).

-Visit the project on [my website](https://functionaljerk.github.io/projects/VocalSampler/) to get general information and a demo of my sampler.
+Visit the project on [my website](https://functionaljerk.github.io/projects/VocalSampler/) to get general information and a video-demo of my sampler.

 General instructions will follow shortly.
-Meanwhile (and if you can read German), please refer to `doc/Vocal-Sampler_Projektdokumentation.PDF' and study the code to understand what's going on here (and why there's little use in a detailed *how-to*).
+Meanwhile (and if you can read German), please refer to `doc/Vocal-Sampler_Projektdokumentation.PDF` and/or study the code to understand what's going on here
+(and why there's little use in a detailed *how-to*).

 Very shortly:
 You basically cannot directly recreate this project without creating your own sample library and putting it into `data/Wave/*`.